Museum and Archives

-The Fayette Heritage Museum and Archives features exhibits related to Fayette County’s history, an extensive archives of Fayette County photographs and documents, a collection of Texas history books, and a small gift shop.
+The Fayette Heritage Museum and Archives is located on the second floor of the Fayette Public Library.
+It features exhibits related to Fayette County’s history, an extensive archives of Fayette County photographs and documents, a collection of Texas history books, and a small gift shop.

 The first major gifts to the museum and archives were donated in 1976, but the facility did not actually open until 1978.
 In 2004, the facility underwent a $1.2 million dollar expansion and renovation, doubling the museum exhibit and storage areas and creating an expansive research area.